Buoyy/DTMBridge/README.md

 ## Known issues:
 - Config needs more refining.
-- There's a lot of functionality to be added.
+- There's a bit more functionality to be added.

 ## Features to add:
 - Console integration
-- Server has started/stopped integration
+- Customisability of info messages (like server start, advancement etc) through config
 - and more...